Proof (rapper): Solo work

-Shooting and death
+Death

-On April 11, 2006, Proof was shot three times by Mario Etheridge, once in the head and twice in the chest, after a dispute broke out during a game of billiards at the CCC Club on 8 Mile Road in Detroit.
-A pool game between Proof and Keith Bender turned into a heated argument and then escalated into a physical altercation.
-Etheridge, who was Bender's cousin, fired a warning shot into the air.
-There have been many conflicting reports about Proof and Keith Bender's roles in the shooting, but it was reported that Proof then shot Bender in the head during the altercation.
+On April 11, 2006, Holton was shot and killed after a dispute broke out during a game of pool at the now-closed CCC Club on 8 Mile Road in Detroit.
+A pool game between Holton and Keith L. Bender Jr. turned into a heated argument and then escalated into a physical altercation, during which club bouncer Mario Etheridge, who was Bender's cousin, fired a warning shot into the air.
+There have been many conflicting reports about Holton and Bender's roles in the shooting, but it was reported that Holton then shot Bender in the head during the altercation.
 Bender was not immediately killed by the gunshot but died a week later from his injuries.
-In response to Proof shooting Bender, Etheridge then shot Proof three times, once in the head and twice in the chest, killing him at the scene.
-At the time of his death, Proof's blood alcohol content was 0.32.
-Proof's lawyer, David Gorosh, accused the police and the media of being "reckless" for suggesting that his client fired the first shots without having any hard evidence.
-A few weeks after both men's death, Bender's family began a wrongful death suit against Proof's estate.
-Authorities determined that Etheridge was acting lawfully in defense of another; however, he was found guilty of carrying a concealed weapon and discharging a firearm inside of a building.
+Etheridge responded by shooting Holton three times, once in the head and twice in the chest, killing him at the scene.
+At the time of his death, Holton's blood alcohol content was 0.32.
+His lawyer, David Gorosh, accused police and the media of being "reckless" for suggesting that his client fired the first shots without having any hard evidence.
+A few weeks after both men's deaths, Bender's family filed a wrongful death claim against Holton's estate.
+Authorities determined that Etheridge was acting lawfully in defense of another; however, he was found guilty of carrying a concealed weapon and discharging a firearm inside a building.
+On October 26, Etheridge was sentenced to time served.

-On April 19, 2006, a service for Proof was held in the Fellowship Chapel in Detroit to a full house of 2,660 people, including life-long friends Eminem, Royce Da 5'9, 50 Cent, and thousands more mourning outside.
+On April 19, 2006, a service for Holton was held in the Fellowship Chapel in Detroit to a full house of 2,660 people, including his friends Eminem, Royce da 5'9", 50 Cent, and thousands more mourning outside.
 He was then buried in Woodlawn Cemetery.